 Target Audience: Intermediate level course open to healthcare providers.
 Includes occupational therapists.

-Credits: 4 contact hours from EIM Institute of Health Professions
+Credits: 4 contact hours from EIM Institutes of Health Professions

 Appropriate dress: This is an online course.

 Upon completion of this class, attendees will be able to:

 - Discuss the latest evidence for therapeutic neuroscience education

 - Demonstrate the clinical ability to apply therapeutic neuroscience education to clinical practice with the use of at least one metaphor shared in class

 - Most importantly – be able to apply this stuff to your clinical practice next week!